cake-build/rfcs/text/0000-embrace-NET-CLI-templates.md

 * Not sure when the feature in VS will leave experimental status
 * Not sure if showing item templates in VS is not supported or simply "currently broken"
-* Not sure if Rider will start supporting item templates
+* Not sure if Rider will start supporting item templates ([This is an existing suggestion since early 2019](https://youtrack.jetbrains.com/issue/RIDER-24197))
 * could .NET CLI templates provide templates to be downloaded, as cake-yeoman currently does.